An Ethiopian protective scroll.

 Materials: Natural vegetable dyes and ink on vellum.

-The text, in the Classical Ethiopic language (Ge'ez), comprises a prayer designed to protect a Ms Wlete-Yesus and Mr Gebre-Selassie, possibly for couples.
-The pictures are mysterious and can not be identified.
+The text, in the Classical Ethiopic language (Ge'ez), comprises a prayer designed to protect a young woman named as Wolete-Georgis against evil spirits which are causing suffering.

 The scroll would have been composed by a priest of the Ethiopian Orthodox church.
 It would have been carried by the owner or placed in her house to provide constant protection.